epicmario7133/EVM-File-Uploader/README.md

 2. Open a terminal or command prompt.

-3. Navigate to the `tool` directory of the BlockyFile project.
+3. Navigate to the `tool` directory of the EVM-Data-Uploader project.

 4. Run the following command to execute the `api.py` script: